 While being an obviously shoujo-style manga focusing on a fairly close duo, they don’t really put any focus on any sort of romantic angle outside of little shots here and there until the very end.
 This is also something that I very much appreciated because I liked seeing their relationship develop as a friendship without feeling the need to rush into romance.

-The story overall isn’t anything epic, so don’t go in expecting it to be.
+The story overall isn’t anything epic.
 It’s somewhat short at two volumes, and nothing really huge or dramatic happens.
 Dramatic events do happen here and there, but it never tries to border into soap opera territory.
-It’s definitely not all seriousness, either.

 There are plenty of comedic moments and fun cartoony panels to lighten even already light moods.
 The dramatic events that happen seem very real, barring maybe one instance involving an assault which I just found to be a little too much, and they add to the story very well, highlighting not only how important billiards is to Mika and Kaede but also how much the shop itself means to them.